Race Day Tips

 Remember that everybody will be affected by the conditions.
 You can actually use bad conditions to your advantage and feel a little smug in the knowledge that there are lots of runners out there who won't be making the necessary adjustments, and it's gonna feel pretty good when you pass them in the second half of the race.

 Of course, it's easy to say.
 Maybe you've not had a great sleep?
 Not many people do the day before a race.
 Maybe the last few weeks of training haven't been perfect?
 They rarely are.
 Most runners stand on the start line wishing they had just a little bit longer to get completely ready.
 Whatever your concerns are there's nothing you can do about it now, and it's very likely that whatever's bothering you won't impact your performance anywhere near as much as you might think.
 Take a deep breath, do your best and just enjoy yourself.

 It's all too easy to get upset when things don't go perfectly.
 If you find yourself in such a position then do your best not to let it get you down.
 There will always be another opportunity to get out there and give it a shot.

-Remember that every race, be it good or bad, is an experience that you can learn from and end up a better runner as a result.
+Remember that every race, be it good or bad, is an experience that you can learn from and you will end up a better runner as a result of these experiences.